rpgreview/papersandpaychecks/pnp.md

 |---------------|----------|------------|-----------|------------|
 | Perception    | -5       | +1         | +2        | -2         |

 A pre-adult chicken gets a +1 Cute bonus to Charisma.
-For what it's worth, a successful physical attack by a rooster will do double damage due to hind spurs.
+For what it's worth, a successful physical attack by a rooster will do double damage due to hind spurs, although they are often removed in domestication.

 *A Chicken story*